Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Simulation Results

 \subsection{HARQ system performance}

 In the previous section, we evaluated the false-positive and false-negative performance.
 However, the performance in a practical setup has to be shown to prove the efficiency of a scheme.
 Hence, we evaluate the different prediction schemes using the evaluation methodology described in Sec.~\ref{sec:eval_method}.
-Tab.~\ref{tab:harq_system_results} shows the expected number of transmissions that are required to obtain the mentioned target error rates at the given \acp{SNR} where the best performance among the \ac{LLR}- and subcode-based approaches is highlighted using \textbf{bold} font and the overall best performance is furthermore \underline{\textbf{underlined}}.
-We analyze the \ac{LLR}- and subcode-based schemes separately from the \ac{TH-SNR} scheme because the channel-estimation-based approach relies on a different data basis for the discrimination task.
-Then, with \ac{TH-SNR}+\ac{DIDA} we evaluate a joint combined approach.
-We join the advantages of both schemes by applying the \ac{TH-SNR} for the first prediction point and the \ac{DIDA} approach for the second prediction point.